usaid-cs/yesterday-i-learned/biology.md

 - Chickens do NOT need to struggle out of the shell on their own to "kick their legs into socket".
 - Cholera causes the small intestines to flood water.
 - 15% of existing colds are caused by [a strain of coronavirus](https://en.wikipedia.org/wiki/Coronavirus).
 Humans do not develop immunity to coronaviruses.
 Resistance developed after infection fades after as *long* as six months.
-- The coronavirus is not "just another flu" because, even if it is, [we don't need another flu](http://www.marketwatch.com/story/coronavirus-vs-the-flu-its-just-like-other-viruses-and-we-should-go-about-our-normal-business-right-wrong-heres-why-2020-03-09).
+- The coronavirus is not "just another flu" because [even the youngest and least susceptible develop permanent lung damage](https://thehill.com/changing-america/well-being/prevention-cures/507442-almost-one-third-of-florida-children-tested-are), and even if it is, [we don't need another flu](http://www.marketwatch.com/story/coronavirus-vs-the-flu-its-just-like-other-viruses-and-we-should-go-about-our-normal-business-right-wrong-heres-why-2020-03-09).
 - WHO itself calls the SAR-CoV-2 virus ["the virus responsible for COVID-19" or "the COVID-19 virus"](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/technical-guidance/naming-the-coronavirus-disease-(covid-2019)-and-the-virus-that-causes-it)
 - Using tetrahydrozoline eyedrops for too long will develop tolerance.
 When you stop using it, your eyes get redder than before.
 - The [vaccinia virus](https://en.wikipedia.org/wiki/Vaccinia) aka poxes gave rise to the word "vaccination".
 People were infecting each other with cowpox to prevent death by smallpox.